jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 Note that our `Classifier` can work on anything that extends the `Classifiable` class.
 Let's try it out with some more interesting data!
 In this extension you'll take an existing dataset, load it into a list of `Classifiable` objects and see how well our model works.
 Below is a list of datasets we'd recommend messing around with (although you're welcome to explore whatever interests you)
 1) Weather (./data/weather/weather.csv) - predict summary from temperature, humidity, wind speed, etc.
 2) Spotify (./data/songs/spotify_songs.csv) - predict popularity from danceability, energy, key, etc.
 3) Your choice!
 (It might be worth checking out a website like https://www.kaggle.com/datasets?tags=13302-Classification).
-Remember that often times a machine learning model is not the best solution to all problems!
+When exploring these datasets, consider whether a machine learning model is actually the best solution to a problem or if it has the potential to do more harm than good.

 Make sure that the dataset you choose has features that are ints/doubles such that they are able to be classified by our threshold splits!
 You'll also have to make some changes to `Client.java` to load your dataset into whatever `Classifiable` class you write.
-We'd recommend changing out all instances of the `toEmails` method with a method you write to load data into your created class.
+We'd recommend changing out all instances of the `toEmails` method with a similar one that constructs the object that you write.
 ___
 ### 3. Create a classification forest
 Classification trees are models that tend to overfit to the training data they're built on - you can imagine that a model that creates a split for every single piece of input data will perfectly classify the input data but likely struggle on any unseen datapoints.
 One way to counteract this is to create something called a forest.
 Forests average out the results from a many trees, picking the label that appears most frequently.
 In this extension, you'll be creating a `ClassificationForest` class that embodies this concept.
 Namely, you should run an input through a provided number of trees and pick the label that appears most often, breaking ties arbitrarily.